womenwhocode-renotahoe/coder_maker_workshop/mentor_tips.md

 Use Text Edit on Mac to create the HTML document.
 Use spotlight to find Text Edit then configure to allow creation of HTML documents with these [instructions](http://support.apple.com/kb/TA20406)

 ## FTP Instructions
-Each coding participant will have a card with credentials for their own personal website.
+At checkin, each coding participant will be given a card with credentials for their own personal website.
 FTP address, FTP username, FTP password
 - Mac use Terminal (search with Spotlight), PC use Command Prompt (Windows key + R, then cmd)
 - navigate to tempbug folder on desktop
 - ftp ftp.address.com